My 2018 “summer vacation from blogging” is sharing one week of reposts each month… this week is my July repost week.

 - broccoli and cauliflower for $0.49 per head

-I save SO much money buying discounted produce, and none of it ever goes to waste.
+I save SO much money buying discounted produce, and it rarely ever goes to waste.
 We eat as much as we can fresh, and then I “salvage” the rest.

 Here are a few ways I salvage produce that’s a little past its prime…

 We have bags of discounted berries in our freezer (all washed, sliced, and ready to go).
-We use blueberries for pancakes and our favorite blueberry muffins, strawberries for pie or shortcake, and a variety of berries for smoothies all year long!
+We use blueberries for pancakes and our favorite blueberry muffins, strawberries for pie or shortcake, and a variety of berries for smoothies and berry compote all year long!

 I also freeze chopped rhubarb and cherries in 2-cup containers for breads, muffins, and jam.